-- A. The primary consideration for termination is that neither the youth nor the community can profit from the continuation of probation supervision services.
+- A. The primary consideration for termination is that neither the youth nor the community can benefit from the continuation of probation supervision services.
 This hopefully denotes: - 1.
 That positive progress has been made, over a significant/acceptable period of time. - 2.
-There is a certain predictability the future conduct of the youth will not require the services of any juvenile probation supervision program. - B. Termination planning should begin when a case plan is established and continue throughout the supervision of any probationer. - 1.
-The intent is to terminate supervision when these services no longer provide benefit for the youth, family or community and when court requirements have been fulfilled. - Neither the Court nor the Department has established official minimum or maximum periods of supervision and must rely heavily on Risk/Need assessments, case dynamics and the Deputy Probation Officer's (DPO's) professional judgment for termination of a particular case. - 3.
-When active supervision no longer appears necessary, the DPO may choose to either recommend that the Court terminate probation or relieve the DPO of supervision.
+There is a certain predictability the future conduct of the youth will not require the services of any juvenile probation supervision program. - B. Avenues for requesting wardship termination are recommendations made by the DPO in the reports for Wardship Status or Progress Review Hearings, or Petitions for Modification. - C. Termination planning should begin when a case plan is established and continue throughout the supervision of any probationer. - 1.
+The intent is to terminate supervision when these services no longer provide benefit for the youth, family, or community and when court requirements have been fulfilled. - Neither the Court nor the Probation Department has established official minimum or maximum periods of supervision and must rely heavily on completion of court orders (i.e. restitution payments or treatment programs), Risk/Need assessments, case dynamics, and the Deputy

+Probation Officer's (DPO's) professional judgment for termination of a particular case.
+Generally, if a youth has not incurred any new law or probation violations within two chrono assessment periods, the case should be evaluated for request for termination or transfer to the Field Monitored DPO for reduced supervision.

+3. When active supervision no longer appears necessary, the DPO may recommend that the Court terminate probation based on the youth's satisfactory completion of supervision or the court may relieve the DPO of supervision.

 Wardship supervision should generally last a minimum of six months to one year, with serious felony cases lasting approximately one or more years.
-However, it is within the DPO's discretion to request termination before these timeframes based on case dynamics/workload considerations, if he or she determines termination of wardship is appropriate.
+However, it is within the DPO's discretion to request termination before these timeframes based on case dynamics or Risk/Needs scores, if the DPO determines a recommendation for termination of wardship is appropriate.

 Relief of supervision cases will be transferred to the Juvenile Administrative Unit.
-Such a level of supervision still provides for the extension of wardship should future violations demand a return to Court for Probation Violation proceedings.
+Such a level of supervision still provides for the extension of wardship should future violations demand a return to court for probation violation proceedings.